-In 2017, the United States Congress enacted the Safe Sport Authorization Act (SSAA) to protect young athletes from sexual molestation.
-However, even with the new law, parents and youth organization administrators must remain vigilant in protecting children from coaches and others in authority by taking actions including:
+In 2017, the United States Congress enacted the Safe Sport Authorization Act (SSAA) to protect vulnerable child athletes from sexual abuse.
+However, even with the new law, parents and youth sports organization administrators must remain vigilant in protecting children from youth sports coaches and others in authority by taking actions including:

-- Regulate contact between the child and coach to minimize the potential of molestation
+- Regulate contact between the child and a sports coach to minimize the potential of molestation

 - Sports administrators should require that at least two coaches are present on every away game or road trip